helly0d/megahack-pitchyou/README.md

 ### Description

-Platform for investors and small businesses
+Platform for investors and small businesses.